jjcamp/eventus/README.md

 `auto eq = eventus::event_queue<std::string>()`: Creates an `event_queue`
 instance which uses strings to name events.
-Almost any type can be used here, such as c-style strings, `int`s, and unscoped enums.
+Almost any type can be used here, such as c-style strings, `int`s, and unscoped enums. `my_handler` is an object which can be use to remove the event handler.

 `eq.add_handler<point>("moved", /*lambda*/)`: Adds an event listener (the lambda or other function) to the "moved" event.

 `eq.fire("moved", new_location)`: Fires the "moved" event, passing on the point-type `new_location` to any listening event handlers.

+`eq.remove_handler(my_handler)`: Removes the handler from the event queue.

 Other Useful Info
 -----------------